emoshou/ondroid/docs/gettingStarted/mission.md

 # Mission
-Design an affordable full DOF humanoid robots incrementally, halving the cost until the BOM is $1000.
+Design a full DOF humanoid robot incrementally, halving the cost until the BOM is $1000. <br><br>

+# Nice to Haves
+1. Educate the public about Engineering and get people excited about it through Robotics
+2. Be the most performant humanoid robot available
+3. Contribute to Robotics and AI academic research